Asset Management in Infrastructure

 Managing infrastructural assets is quite a challenge.
 Ever higher demands with regard to availability and reliability must be met, while the budget remains limited.
 It is therefore important to timely detect and solve the cause of problems.
 In addition, problems must be prevented by means of appropriate maintenance.
 To do this correctly, it is very important to be able to make a correct assessment of the condition of the entire infrastructure.
 We must therefore map out the underlying risks and their effects.

-In this way, we can arrive at a model of the assets in which we can estimate the degradation and condition on the basis of all kinds of parameters.
-This model allows us to make targeted maintenance and replacement investments.
-It also allows us to simulate the different choices in the strategy in order to make the most optimal choice in terms of budget and risk.
+In this way, we can arrive at an asset model in which we can estimate deterioration and condition on the basis of all sorts of parameters.
+This model allows us to make targeted investments in maintenance and replacement.
+It also allows us to simulate the different choices in the strategy so that we can make the most optimal choice in terms of budget and risk.

-A second major challenge facing infrastructure companies is the short- and long-term planning and monitoring of the investments in the assets.
-It is also important to find the right balance between OPEX and CAPEX from an overall financial perspective.
-Decisions and investment strategies must also be justified to supervisors and stakeholders.
+A second major challenge facing infrastructure companies is the short- and long-term planning and monitoring of asset investments.
+It is also important to strike the right balance between OPEX and CAPEX from an overall financial perspective.
+Investment decisions and strategies also need to be justified to supervisors and stakeholders.

-All of this creates the need for dynamic investment plans that allow for easy investment choices that take into account the impact of changing circumstances, the condition and risks of the network, synergies with other utilities and demands from customers and municipalities.
-In this way, a sustainable and qualitative supply can be guaranteed, while keeping short, medium and long-term risks under control.
+All this creates the need for dynamic investment plans that make it easy to make investment choices, taking into account the impact of changing circumstances, the condition and risks of the network, synergies with other utilities and the demands of customers and municipalities.
+In this way, it is possible to guarantee a sustainable, high-quality supply while controlling risks in the short, medium and long term.

 Welcome to the network "Asset Management in Infrastructure